mdn/content/files/en-us/web/progressive_web_apps/tutorials/intro/index.md

 slug: Web/Progressive_web_apps/Tutorials/Intro
 ---

-Progressive web applications, known as PWAs, are a way to build applications for all devices using the web technologies we all know and love: HTML, CSS, and JavaScript.
+Progressive web applications, known as PWAs, are apps designed to work on all devices built using the web technologies we all know and love: HTML, CSS, and JavaScript.

 PWAs are a way of progressively enhancing websites to make them available on a user's device, even offline.
 By default, PWAs are regular websites.
 They use the same technologies as regular websites.
 They are also linkable, discoverable via search engines, and visible in a browser, just like regular websites.
 By including a manifest file and service worker, and serving the website over SSL, any website can become a PWA.